 She said: “If we get the policing of domestic abuse and violence right, it’s going to have an impact not only on the people directly affected by the abuse, be it perpetrators, victims or members of their family, but also on the broader community.

-“It’s a key area of policing need in terms of the resources that are required, so it’s very important that the limited resources that the police have are used most effectively to inform their decision making.
-It’s also very important to involve the voices of people who have been affected by domestic abuse and I think that engaging them within the research that the N8 does is very important in informing future practice as well.”
+“It’s very important that the limited resources that the police have are used most effectively to inform their decision making.
+It’s also very important to involve the voices of people who have been affected by domestic abuse and I think that engaging them within the research that the N8 does is helping to inform future practice as well.”

-Paul Taylor, and Phil Larratt of the National Crime Agency have been research Policing Bitcoin: Investigating, Evidence and Prosecuting Crimes Involving Crypto-currency.
+The research by Paul Taylor and Phil Larratt of the National Crime Agency is Policing Bitcoin: Investigating, Evidence and Prosecuting Crimes Involving Crypto-currency.
 Interest in this area started when the police noticed a drip feed of intelligence concerning the abuse of crypto-currencies.

-Paul Taylor said: “We have seen an increase in the use of criminals utilising crypto-currencies to facilitate all kinds of payments in relation to drug dealing online, firearms supply, money laundering.
-Crypto-currencies presented a number of threats across a number of crime types, so it was importance for us to look at it from a policing point of view to determine our best approach.
+Paul Taylor said: “We have seen an increase in criminals utilising crypto-currencies to facilitate all kinds of payments in relation to drug dealing online, firearms supply, money laundering.
+Crypto-currencies presented a number of threats across a number of crime types, so it was important for us to look at it from a policing point of view to determine our best approach.